erazlogo/zotero-markdown-translators/README.md

 - Install Zutilo for Zotero (<a href="https://youtu.be/NSJGtaJPFns" target="_blank">video</a>)
 - Map Markdown translators to keyboard shortcuts in Zutilo https://github.com/wshanks/Zutilo (<a href="https://youtu.be/WSt_Rib-dRc">video</a>)
 - Install BetterBibTex to use <a href="https://retorque.re/zotero-better-bibtex/citing/cayw/">cite-as-you-write</a> down the road (this feature is not yet fully supported in Obsidian) https://retorque.re/zotero-better-bibtex/ (<a href="https://youtu.be/u40EGnPgnDw">video</a>)
-- Note: These steps will allow you to link any Markdown application to Zotero (see Tutorials below for how to link Bear and Zotero).
+- Note: These steps will allow you to link any Markdown application to Zotero.
 ### Obsidian
 - Install Obsidian https://obsidian.md/
 - Download the "template-project" folder here: http://elenarazlogova.org/?attachment_id=314